View CHASE LOVELL's Obituary on heralddemocrat.com and share memories

 |

+Chase was born July 23, 1984 in Denison, Texas and is the son of Cliff and Sharon (DaVault) Lovell.
+Chase enjoyed all sports and played soccer from age 3 through high school.
+He graduated Denison High School in 2002 and then attended Hardin Simmons in Abilene, Texas.
+He enjoyed the beach and anything outdoors.
+Chase has been mowing lawns since he was 15 and started a lawn care business, Lovell's Lawn & Landscaping, with his dad Cliff in 2008.
+Chase took over the business in 2012 and loved taking care of all his clients.
+Chase grew up in church and believed in Jesus Christ for his salvation.
+He was baptized in July 2012 and began to pursue the Lord with renewed commitment.
+Chase was a member of Faith Fellowship Baptist Church in Denison, Texas.
+He valued reading God's Word daily and understood the truth and power it provides.
+Chase met the love of his life, Courtney Cole Wilburn, at church where they grew up together.
+They were married August 25, 2012 in Denison, Texas.
+In the following years, they would have two precious girls, Chandler and Chaney.
+The great joys of Chase's life include his family, dear friends, and faith in Jesus Christ.
+He was always willing to help anyone in need and was a devoted husband, father, son, brother, and friend.
+Although his passing leaves a void in all our lives, he will live on forever in our hearts.
+He was a gentle giant with a heart the size of Texas.

-Chase is survived by his family, wife, Courtney Lovell, daughters, Chandler Nell Lovell, Chaney Alyn Lovell all of Denison, TX; parents, Cliff and Sharon Lovell of Denison, TX; and sister, Cassie Lovell of Kingwood, TX.
+Chase leaves behind his beloved family: wife, Courtney Lovell, daughters, Chandler Nell Lovell, Chaney Alyn Lovell, all of Denison, TX; parents, Cliff and Sharon Lovell of Denison, TX; sister, Cassie Lovell of Kingwood, TX; in laws, David and Marijane Wilburn of Denison, TX; brother-in-law, Chris Wilburn and wife, Rachel of Denison, TX; and two nieces, Brooks and Lark.

 Celebration of Life Service for Chase will be held at 10:00 a.m.
 Saturday, March 7, 2020 at Faith Fellowship Baptist Church with Pastor Gary Jordan officiating.
 Family and friends will gather to visit from 5 to 7 p.m.
 Friday, March 6, 2020 at the church.